-In addition, Delaware SCSEP coordinates with many agencies to help participants in need of services such as subsidized housing or temporary shelters; no-cost medical and prescription programs; Catholic Charities; energy assistance; utility discounts; food stamps; Supplemental Security Income; reduced fares on transportation; the Food Bank of Delaware; church-provided food and clothing; and, nutrition programs provided through the Older Americans Act.
-Also, the sub-grantees work to improve financial planning skills in collaboration with financial entities such as the Delaware Money School and the Delaware Financial Empowerment Partnership's "Stand by Me" program.
-Each SCSEP participant is offered free counseling in the Stand by Me 50+ program.
+In addition, Delaware SCSEP coordinates with many agencies to help participants in need of services, such as subsidized housing or temporary shelters, no-cost medical and prescription programs, Catholic Charities, energy assistance, utility discounts, Temporary Assistance to Needy Families, Supplemental Security Income; reduced fares on transportation, the Food Bank of Delaware, church-provided food and clothing, and nutrition programs provided through the Older Americans Act.
+Also, the sub-grantees work to improve financial planning skills in collaboration with financial entities such as the Delaware Money School and the Delaware Financial Empowerment Partnership's "\$tand by Me" program.
+Each SCSEP participant is offered free counseling in the \$tand by Me 50+ program.

-For participants who will exit SCSEP without a job, referrals will be made to programs such as Foster Grandparents and Senior Companions -- both offering stipends.
-Those exiting participants who wish to volunteer will be referred to opportunities such as through the RSVP offices; Volunteer Match, American Red Cross, Salvation Army, United Way, Big Brothers Big Sisters and other organizations who seek people to contribute on a voluntary basis.
+For participants who will exit SCSEP without a job, referrals will be made to programs such as Foster Grandparents and Senior Companions, both of which offer stipends to volunteers.
+Those exiting participants who wish to volunteer will be referred to opportunities such as through the Retired Senior Volunteer Program (RSVP), Volunteer Match, American Red Cross, Salvation Army, United Way, Big Brothers Big Sisters and other organizations that seek volunteers.